 The effects of drought on mineral Nitrogen pools (NH4+, NO3-) and N2O fluxes are modulated by cropping system

 We found that drought strongly affected the mineral N pools with lower GWC resulting in large increases in the NH4+ and NO3- pools, particularly in the mixed- and mineral-conventional systems (CONFYM and CONMIN).
-While some studies also reported that drought increased both NH4+ and NO3- pools in soil (Deng et al., 2021; A. A. Hartmann et al., 2013; Ullah et al., 2020), (Deng et al., 2021; A. A. Hartmann et al., 2013; Ullah et al., 2020c), others found that the NO3- pools remained unchanged or even decreased in response to drought (Canarini et al., 2021; Séneca et al., 2020).
+While some studies also reported that drought increased both NH4+ and NO3- pools in soil (Deng et al., 2021; A. A. Hartmann et al., 2013; Ullah et al., 2020), others found that the NO3- pools remained unchanged or even decreased in response to drought (Canarini et al., 2021; Séneca et al., 2020).
 High NO3- accumulation under drought has been attributed to reduced denitrification and increased nitrification due to higher oxygen diffusion as well as to reduced NO3- leaching (Deng et al., 2021; Hartmann et al., 2013; ), while microbial death can contribute to increased NH4+ (Homyak et al., 2017).
 Alternatively, drought affects plant growth by reducing the capacity for root N-uptake, which can consequently leads to a buildup of mineral N in soil ( DOI 10.1007/s11104-016-2964-4; Homyak et al., 2017).
 Interestingly, unlike in the conventional systems, the NH4+ and NO3- pools in the BIODYN system were mainly unaffected by drought, suggesting a stronger resistance of the underlying microbial N-processes in this system (Fuchslueger et al., 2014).
 These diverging responses of mineral N to drought between organic and conventional systems might have been caused by differences in fertilization and agricultural management approaches between systems.

 The control plots of the conventional cropping systems exhibited N2O flux peaks at the beginning of drought period, which was expected due to the application of mineral fertilizers in these systems (ref).
 We found that these average N2O flux declined in the drought-treated plots.
 Our findings align with previous studies reporting strong reduction in N2O flux in response to drought (Hartmann & Niklaus, 2012; Harris et al 2021, Dobiie & Smith 2002).
 This may be explained by higher oxygen diffusion within the soil with drought resulting in decreased N2O production by denitrification (Harris et al., 2021; X. Xu et al., 2024).
 The low N2O fluxes in the BIODYN system were not affected by drought, which suggests that low mineral N concentrations rather than soil moisture was limiting the underlying microbial processes in this system.
 Accordingly, previous studies reported that in mineral N-limited soils, drought had marginal effect on N2O emissions (X. Xu et al., 2024).
 Overall, our findings highlight that the effect of drought on the mineral N pools and N2O flux highly depends on agricultural management practice.